-New search features, updated Google algorithms, global pandemics massively impacting consumer behaviors - all of these make SEO fairly unpredictable at times.
+New search features, updated Google algorithms, global pandemics massively impacting consumer behaviours - all of these make SEO fairly unpredictable at times.
 But, in the words of Henri Poincare, "It is far better to foresee, even without certainty, than not to foresee at all.”

 However, many struggle to forecast in a plausible way, and this issue has become even more pronounced as search professionals navigate the uncertainty of the new normal.